-- These cats possess adept climbing ability, and prefer to be at high points in the home.
+- These cats possess an adept climbing ability, and they prefer to be at high points in the home.

 - Unlike a bobcat, they may not form a devoted relationship with their human, but their temperamental fits are less severe.
-They have been described as easygoing, and are good with strangers, but not as eager to go on walks.
+They have been described as easygoing, and they are good with strangers, but they are not as eager to go on walks.